Spain: Landscapes from the Camino de Santiago

 Costa Quebrada.
 3 miles, easy to moderate.
 Travel to Santallina del Mar

-After breakfast, there may be time for you to visit the Guggenheim Museum before you meet your guides at 12:00 p.m. in the hotel lobby.
+After breakfast, there may be time for you to visit the Guggenheim Museum before you meet your leaders at 12:00 p.m. in the hotel lobby.
 Please have lunch before we meet or get some quick tapas at the tabernas close to our hotel, as lunch today is on your own.

 Travel one hour and 20 minutes to the outskirts of Santander and the heart of the Natural Park of Costa Quebrada in Spain’s stunning Cantabria region.
 Here, dramatic cliffs, arches, islets, and coves tell a dramatic and unique story of the interplay of coastal rock formations and the ebb and flow of the tides.
 This is a spectacularly scenic corner of Spain.